shellyannrose/warm-welcome-home-swap-hosting/docs/index.md

 * Who is coming
 * When guests arrive and leave
-* What tasks a host must complete before guests arrives
+* What tasks they must complete before guests arrive

 Using spreadsheets or written notes to track this information creates more problems than they solve.